 St. Paul, MN 55104

 There are many Minneapolis drug treatment facilities and Minneapolis alcohol treatment facilities that are available to help.
 Being in your normal environment often means dealing with situations and triggers that can inhibit your recovery.
 There are numerous resources available within Minneapolis, but there are even more available in the nearby cities and across the country.
 Be sure to expand your search to find all of the available resources that meet your needs.
-The Recovery Village has a network of treatment centers nationwide that will give you a change of scenery and a clean slate as you take the time to heal.

 - Columbia Heights